 Our Verdict · Travel Insurance

-Our opinion on RBC WestJet World Elite Mastercard Travel Insurance
+Our take on travel insurance for the RBC WestJet World Elite Mastercard

 Unlimited emergency medical is the headline, and it is a real one.
 Most cards cap the medical benefit at $1M or $5M; this one has no ceiling, in excess of your government health plan.
 The catch is the same age cliff RBC builds into all its travel cards: coverage runs the first 15 consecutive days of a trip if you are under 65, and only the first 3 days once you are 65 or older.
 A 66-year-old on day 4 has nothing left, and provincial plans pay almost nothing abroad.
 RBC sells a top-up for longer trips, but you have to buy it before you go.
 Where the WestJet RBC World Elite Mastercard travel insurance pulls ahead of its peers is trip interruption: $5,000 per person, up to $25,000 a trip, which is well above the $2,000 to $2,500 most cards offer.
 Trip cancellation is more ordinary at $1,500 per person ($5,000 per trip), and only the part charged to the card or paid with WestJet dollars counts.
 The rest fills in the gaps: $500,000 common carrier travel accident, flight delay at $250 a day ($500 max) after a 4-hour wait, $500 baggage-delay emergency purchases, and $2,500 hotel burglary.
 There is no standalone lost-baggage indemnity, so a permanently lost suitcase is on you.
 If you travel under 65 on trips of two weeks or less, the coverage is strong for a $139 card.
 If you are 65 or older, or away longer than 15 days, plan on a separate medical policy for the rest of the trip.